khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 Reality is complex, so what can help our sensemaking?

-We should practice epistemology (the theory of knowledge) with a group of people we trust.
+We should practice epistemology (the theory of knowledge) with a group of people we also want to practice this and whom we can trust.

 In order to heal our information ecology we need to